anluin/Tano/readme.md

-# Tano
+# Amy

-> Tano is an experimental full-stack web framework.
+> Amy is an experimental full-stack web framework.
 >
 > It is not ready for production.
 Don't use it!